IrisVR/iris-error-handler/README.md

 #### validateObjectID(id)
 Confirms whether a string is a valid Mongo [ObjectID](https://docs.mongodb.com/manual/reference/bson-types/#objectid); if so, the string is passed on to the next middleware.

 This method should be placed _directly before_ making database queries that involve document ID(s).
-If not properly accounted for, the server may throw a fatal error.

 ###### Example
 ```javascript